Ear, nose and throat (ENT) department

 Opening hours: 8.30am - 5.30pm

 Our balance clinic provides assessments and treatments for people who have dizziness and balance difficulties.
-The team comprises ear, nose and throat (ENT) doctors, audiologists and physiotherapists.
+The balance clinic team comprises ear, nose and throat (ENT) doctors, audiologists and physiotherapists.

-You will be seen initially in a one-stop assessment clinic so that we can diagnose you quickly and speed up the treatment and rehabilitation process.
+You will be seen initially in an assessment clinic so that we can diagnose you quickly and speed up the treatment and rehabilitation process.

 They will then discuss their findings with a consultant who will give you a diagnosis and management plan.